Sorry, you need to enable JavaScript to visit this website.

 Formal Mechanisms of Consultation

 Consultation exercises with the participation of young people mainly focus on issues relating to the situation of youth.
 They relate to education, especially higher education, school students’ and students’ rights, but also to activities shaping the principles of youth participation in public life, membership of organisations, supporting active participation, etc. Youth can be one of the groups that are involved in consultations concerning infrastructural investments, mainly in sport, recreation or culture.
+The recent example of such consultations is the one organised by the Ministry of Sport and Tourism on the Polish sport development strategy.

 At local level, the consultation process usually consists of the youth council or its internal commission adopting a particular stance, which is preceded by a debate aimed at familiarising themselves with the specifics of the subject matter.
-Sometimes on account of the initiative of young people, consultation exercises adopt a more interesting character.
+Sometimes on account of the initiative of young people, consultation exercises adopt a more participatory character.
 Public debates, plebiscites and surveys as well as happening-like activities are the most frequently organised events.
 At central level, consultation usually consists in the relevant body adopting a given stance on a particular matter.
 Most of the time stances are taken after debates which conclude in a round of voting.
 They are then publicly announced and submitted to the institutions concerned.

-In Poland there is no special system of social consultation which would recognise young people as a particular group.
-Youth participation in the process of developing political governance follows the demarcation line determined by formal and legal statuses linked to the boundaries of youth.
+In Poland there is no special system of social consultation which would recognize young people as a particular group.
+Youth participation in the process of developing public governance follows the demarcation line determined by formal and legal statuses linked to the boundaries of youth.
 The first of them is age-related.
 As Polish young people come of age, they may access all legal forms of participation in public and social life.
 They can vote, participate in public consultation, join organisations and participate in all sorts of protests.

-In the case of the only youth-specific form of political participation laid down in legislation; that is communal and municipal youth councils, the limits to youth participation in policy-making at local level are described only in general terms.
+In the case of the only youth-specific form of political participation laid down in legislation; that is communal and municipal youth councils, the competences and limits in policy-making at local level are described only in general terms.
 At the same time, there are no government directives at national level which would obligate state institutions, government agencies or other entities to conduct consultation exercises within youth communities as such.
 Any legislative initiatives put forward as government proposals must undergo public consultation.
 However, the legislator neither specifies its methods nor clearly defines which groups would have to participate.
 Young citizens may participate in consultation just like all others, providing they have attained 18 years of age.

 Actors